Even if you’re a lifelong Londoner, you probably never visited the patch behind Piccadilly Circus that is now home to the Ham Yard Hotel.

 For decades it lay untouched as a rubble heap – before Firmdale Hotels lovingly carved out a new little tree-lined urban village in Soho, home to restaurants, shops, a beautiful bronze statue by the Turner Prize-winning artist Tony Cragg… and their own, quintessentially elegant Ham Yard Hotel.

 Like we mentioned – this place has its own tree-lined village.
-And not only does Ham Yard (the village in question) boast more than a few places worth checking out – a juice bar, coffee shop, and a couple of restaurants – you’re also smack in the heart of Soho and therefore a huge hub of amazing bars and eateries like The Palomar, XU, or The Blind Pig, not to mention the centre of London’s theatre scene.
-There’s Ronnie Scott’s, the world-famous jazz club; Swingers, the bar with two crazy golf courses; and all of Soho’s excellent cocktail bars.
+And not only does Ham Yard (the village in question) boast more than a few places worth checking out – a juice bar, coffee shop, and a couple of restaurants – you’re also smack in the heart of Soho and therefore a huge hub of amazing bars and eateries like The Palomar, Paradise, or The Blind Pig, not to mention the centre of London’s theatre scene.
+There’s Ronnie Scott’s, the world-famous jazz club; Swingers, the bar with two crazy golf courses; and all of Soho’s best bars.

 You’re also particularly close to Mayfair should you be in the market for a bespoke suit or just fancy a mosey down the famed Saville Row.
 Ten minutes on foot and you’ll reach Green Park, the other side of which you’ll find Buckingham Palace.
 Or, if you’ve got a whole twenty minutes, you’ll get to Hyde Park where you can wander around The Serpentine (and not feed the swans); check out what’s going on at The Serpentine Gallery; and visit The Albert Memorial, Royal Albert Hall, and Kensington Palace, all of which will no doubt leave you feeling pretty exhausted and up for heading back to –